greach/greachconfbot/src/main/resources/help.md

-I can can help you get the most out of Greach Conference You can control me by sending these commands:
+I can help you get the most out of Greach Conference You can control me by sending these commands:

 /speakers - list of speakers